lcalisto/ol_videos/README.md

 Example on how to use videos in OpenLayers 3.x and above.
 This example uses _OpenLayers 4.2.0_.

-This examples adds a video in format _mp4_ and _webm_ to a OpenLayers layer, then you can control it just like a normal OL layer.
+This example adds a video in format _mp4_ and _webm_ to a OpenLayers layer, then you can control it just like a normal OL layer.
 Also adds video controls and a custom legend to the map.

 This example was initially based on the _postcompose_ hook example by @tschaub, see [http://tschaub.net/ol3-video/examples/video.html](http://tschaub.net/ol3-video/examples/video.html).